ansible/ansible/docsite/latest/rst/intro_adhoc.rst

     $ ansible atlanta -a "/usr/bin/foo" -u username -U otheruser [--ask-sudo-pass]

 Ok, so those are basics.
-If you didn't read about patterns and groups yet, go back and read :doc:`patterns`.
+If you didn't read about patterns and groups yet, go back and read :doc:`intro_patterns`.

-The ``-f 10`` in the above specifies the usage of 10 simultaneous processes.
+The ``-f 10`` in the above specifies the usage of 10 simultaneous processes to use.
+You can also set this in `intro_config` to avoid setting it again.

 Normally commands also take a ``-m`` for module name, but the default module name is 'command', so we didn't need to specify that all of the time.
 We'll use ``-m`` in later examples to run some other :doc:`modules`.

 .. note::
-   The :ref:`command` module requires absolute paths and does not support shell variables.
-If we want to execute a module using a shell, we can do those things, and also use pipe and redirection operators.
+   The :ref:`command` module does not support shell variables and things like piping.
+If we want to execute a module using a shell, use the 'shell' module instead.
 Read more about the differences on the :doc:`modules` page.

 Using the :ref:`shell` module looks like this::